prevwong/reka.js/docs/guides/realtime.md

 # Realtime Collaboration

-Reka provides an additional `@rekajs/collaboration` package which enables multiplayer capabilities for your page editor.
+Reka provides an additional `@rekajs/collaboration` package that enables multiplayer capabilities for your page editor.

 > This package is powered by `Yjs` - a library for building [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), it's recommended that you take a look at the official documentation before proceeding.

 ## Conflict-free Replicated Data Types (CRDT)

-CRDT data structures are commonly used to achieve realtime collaboration.
+CRDT data structures are commonly used to achieve real-time collaboration.

-In Reka, the `State` data structure by itself is **not** a CRDT and has no realtime collaborative capabilities; this is by design so we can keep the core of Reka more portable and we don't assume that everyone needs multiplayer features in their page builders, which would otherwise be additional bloat if multiplayer is not an actual requirement.
+In Reka, the `State` data structure by itself is **not** a CRDT and has no real-time collaborative capabilities; this is by design so we can keep the core of Reka more portable and we don't assume that everyone needs multiplayer features in their page builders, which would otherwise be additional bloat if multiplayer is not an actual requirement.

 The `@rekajs/collaboration` package provides an `Extension` where the core `State` data structure is mirrored by a Yjs CRDT.

 Whenever there's a change in the `State` data structure:

 - These changes are propagated to the mirrored CRDT, and all clients in the network will receive these changes in their own respective CRDTs without conflicts.
-- Then, changes from the CRDT structure are applied back to the core `State` structure on each client.
+- Then, changes from the CRDT structure are applied back to the core `State` structure of each client.

 ### State Representation

-It's also important to note that the way `State` is represented in the CRDT is different. `State` itself is a nested tree while it is represented as a flat tree in its Yjs CRDT form:
+It's also important to note that the way `State` is represented in the CRDT is different.
+The `State` itself is a nested tree while it is represented as a flat tree in its Yjs CRDT form:

 ```tsx
 // State representation in Reka